arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 # Instructions for De-identification of Notes

-**Who this is for:** This is the training document for human coders who will be checking the annotations produced by [NLP](#nlp) (natural language processing) models on clinical notes.
+**Who this is for:**

-**Project overview:**
+This is the training document for human coders who will be checking the annotations produced by [NLP](#nlp) (natural language processing) models.

-Clinical notes contain a tremendous amount of valuable information, but because of the open-ended nature of notes fields they have to be considered identifying (and, indeed, notes do often contain things like names, dates, and contact information that does clearly identify the patient the note is about).
+The annotations are an attempt to find identifying information in clinical notes.

-When de-identified data is appropriate for a given research question, it would be ideal to be able to provide a de-identified version of clinical notes along with those data, but manual review of each note for [PHI](#phi) (private health information) by an expert is prohibitively time consuming.
+**What this covers:**

-To address this issue, we are working on an NLP pipeline that will automatically tag identifying information in notes, so that it can then be removed or replaced with dummy text as needed.
+This training includes a review of what constitutes [PHI](#phi) (private health information) under [HIPAA](#hipaa), and practical instructions about how to parse clinical notes for PHI.
-In order to evaluate the performance of the models being tested, we need a set of "gold standard" annotations created by humans who understand what does and doesn't qualify as PHI under [HIPAA](#hipaa).
+There are quiz questions available to check your understanding.

 ## What is PHI?